Healthy Lunch Ideas That Actually Keep You Full Until Dinner

 I've had plenty of "healthy" lunches that left me hungry at 2:30, staring at the vending machine and questioning my choices.
-The issue isn't the calories — it's that most light lunches skip the protein and fat that actually keep you full.
+The issue isn't the calories — it's that most light lunches skip the protein and fat that actually keep you (the Mediterranean approach gets this right) full.
 A 400-calorie lunch with protein and fiber keeps you going.
 A 400-calorie lunch that's mostly carbs doesn't.
 Here's what actually works.

 Three things are doing the work: protein (slows digestion, triggers fullness hormones), fiber (fills space in your stomach and slows sugar absorption), and healthy fats (slow how fast food leaves your stomach).
 Hit all three and you won't be hungry at 3 PM.